Avnsx/MinuteInbox-Temporary-E-Mail/README.md

 ## Additional Knowledge
 Dependant on how many people show me that they're liking the code by giving ⭐'s on this repo, I'll expand functionality & push more quality of life updates.

+## Disclaimer
+I'm not associated in any way with MinuteInbox.com, if requested by them I will take down this repository.
+For this case please prove your Identity and send me an E-Mail.
+You can check my profile to find it.